kaledunlap/Firewall-Network-Security/README.md

 # Firewall-and-Network-Security
-This course mainly took place in Cisco Packet Tracer and focused on implementing firewall security in the appropiate networks.
+This course used the software Cisco Packet Tracer to implement firewall security in different types of networks.
 I completed this course in my Spring 2023 semester at Texas State Technical College with a final overall grade of 89.18% (B).